 Our clients

 The people we support here in Upstreet are no different to you or to any of us; they just chose a different path.
 We don’t believe that anyone with a substance misuse problem, whether it be alcohol, heroin or crack cocaine, woke up one morning and thought to themselves “You know what?
-I think I’ll get myself addicted to something today…” We believe that individuals slide into an addiction – that it isn’t something you choose – it’s something that happens to you almost without you realising it, and for some people, the path out of it again is just too slick and slippery for them to climb.
+I think I’ll get myself addicted to something today…” We believe that individuals slide into an addiction – that it definitely isn’t something you choose – it’s something that happens to you almost without you realising it, and for some people, the path out of it again is just too slick and slippery for them to climb.

 If you’d like any more information on any of the above, or you’d like a frank and confidential discussion about how we might be able to help you or your relative, please call Rod or Bobbie Tarry during normal office hours on 01227 860516* or go to our Contact page.